-(f) be based on an economic efficiency analysis shall be limited to 5% of the available capacity for the exchange of energy of the previous relevant calendar year between the respective bidding zones or, in case of new interconnectors, 10% of the total installed technical capacity of those new interconnectors.
-This volume limitation may not apply for bidding zone borders connected through DC interconnectors until the co-optimised or market-based allocation process are harmonized at Union level pursuant to Article 38(3);
+Article 42(2) states that the allocation of cross-zonal capacity based on an economic efficiency analysis shall be limited to 5% of the available capacity for the exchange of energy of the previous relevant calendar year between the respective bidding zones or, in case of new interconnectors, 10% of the total installed technical capacity of those new interconnectors.
+This volume limitation may not apply for bidding zone borders connected through DC interconnectors until the co-optimized or market-based allocation processes are harmonized at Union level pursuant to Article 38(3).